Tag /

 • Memory after a delay improved in both exercise groups, suggesting that physical activity itself may support some forms of memory in ADHD even without added mental challenges.

-If future, longer studies show that these benefits last and can be reproduced in other settings, structured exercise that combines movement with cognitive tasks could become a practical non-drug option for children with ADHD in schools, clinics, and community programs.
+If future, longer-term studies show that these benefits last and can be reproduced in other settings, structured exercise that combines movement with cognitive tasks could become a practical non-drug option for children with ADHD in schools, clinics, and community programs.
 In this clip, Dr. Andrew Huberman discusses whether behavioral modifications can replace the need for ADHD medications.

 • As we learn, the connections between brain cells that are being used become stronger.
 But after many hours without rest, this overall buildup can leave the brain with less room to make new, specific changes.
 Scientists have long suggested that sleep helps the brain stay flexible by easing back this buildup, but it has not been clear whether a short daytime nap is enough to do the same.